willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 I review all the English tenses at least once per day to reduce forgetting.
 Most of the time, I do it after breakfast.
 When I started with this practice three years ago, I would read all the tense rules.
 Then, after 2 weeks or so, I started explaining all the tenses to myself in front of the mirror.
 It's fundamental to recite looking at you because you can gain confidence.

-Beyond tenses, I savor to say the exact phrases from Friends' characters from some episodes.
-I change them sometimes, but in summary, they're the same.
+Beyond tenses, I like to repeat the exact phrases from Friends' characters from some episodes.
+I change the dialogues sometimes in order to be more versatile, but in summary, they're the same.
 For instance, before the commercial break, I know all the dialogues from the first part of the [first episode](https://fangj.github.io/friends/season/0101.html).
-This method I do once after two hours or so.
+I do this dialogue review at least once in a span of two hours.

-I usually review alone, and I use phonetics to correct my speaking.
+I usually review alone and I use phonetics to correct my speaking.
 Sometimes, I mimic all the conversations in front of a native English person.
-[Cambly helps a lot when it comes to this, I recommend](https://www.cambly.com/invite/MNAB9BYA?st=120421&sc=4).
+[I highly recommend Cambly for this](https://www.cambly.com/invite/MNAB9BYA?st=120421&sc=4).

 ### Tools and books